Saigon Technology University: Training process

 The first college students started their formal studies on 29 December 1997.
 The school opening ceremony was two months later.
 The number of the first course students was 800 and the second was 900.
 Because of local socio-economic development and increased capacity of the school since the beginning of the third course (1999–2000), about 1300-1400 new students are annually recruited.
 From the academic year of 2004–2005, of the 1400 new students, 50% studied at the university level and 50% at the college level.
-Since the academic year 2004–2005, the student population has been increasing gradually and there are over 3000 students in school year 2008- 2009.
+Since the academic year 2004–2005, the student population has been increasing gradually and there are over 3000 students in school year 2008 - 2009.
 This raises the student total to about 9,3000.

 In early 2006, the university-level completion program started the first course.
 With good memories of the original university, confidence in the qualifications and dedication of the STU lecturers, over 1000 college engineers, graduating at the junior college level from STU, and 350 degree holders from other colleges eagerly attended the first university-level completion course.
 After the third semester of “completion”, they will have a university bachelor's degree.

 STU has become a comprehensive and flexible training University with its training systems: professional secondary system, traditional university and college system, non-traditional system and university-level completion program.

 Mission

 Saigon Technology University started on Ho Chi Minh City Engineering College (SEC).
 SEC was set up with the function of multi-disciplinary training and fields at the levels of junior education, tertiary education, and higher education; providing high quality of human resources having vocation for technology; being good at virtue, education level, foreign languages, and professional knowledge.
-These could meet the higher and higher socioeconomic needs in developing trends of our country, society, and learners.
+These could meet the higher and higher socio-economic needs in developing trends of our country, society, and learners.